abhip64/ackermann_vehicle/README.md

 ackermann_vehicle
 =================

-ROS packages for simulating a vehicle with Ackermann steering
+ROS packages for simulating a vehicle with Ackermann steering.
+Forked from https://github.com/jbpassot/ackermann_vehicle